Bay-Valley-Tech-Code-Academy/UI-Tool-Kit/README.md

 ## PREREQUISITES
 1. Install PostgreSQL.
 (Uncheck 'Stack builder' and 'pgAdmin' when installing, we don't need those.)
 2. Install the PostgreSQL Explorer by Chris Kolkman on VS Code.
+3. In terminal, type 'psql -U postgres -f src/app/data/create_database.sql'.
+This creates the database for you.

 ## SETUP
 After cloning the repo: